 Your response could be: “Wow, that is really cute!
 But before anything is purchased, I want to figure out what nursery theme I want first.
 I can let you know when I do and see what might match!
 I appreciate your willingness to help with the room!”

-This text doesn’t say you allow them to pick things out for your baby and sends a message that you are thankful they care.
+This text doesn’t say you allow them to pick things out for your baby, but it sends a message that you are thankful they care.
 It leaves the option to run ideas past them to make them feel included.
-Or that you can just show them the bedding as a way to be excited together!
-The primary key in this is communicating how you feel honestly and communicating you appreciate their love.
-This is key to keeping boundaries that are getting respected.
+Or you can just show them the bedding as a way to be excited together!
+The primary key in this is communicating how you feel honestly and showing them you appreciate their love.
+This is key to keeping boundaries that are respected.

 3. Boundaries